Best Crypto Cards in Paraguay (2026)

 Ciudad del Este is the third-largest free-commerce zone in the world after Miami and Hong Kong.
 Approximately 20,000-40,000 Brazilian shoppers cross the Friendship Bridge daily (reduced during pandemic, recovering).
 They buy electronics, clothing, and consumer goods at prices 20-50% below Brazilian retail (due to Paraguay's lower taxes: 10% IVA vs Brazil's effective 40-60% tax burden).
 This cross-border economy operates in USD, BRL, and PYG simultaneously.

-For a crypto card user in Ciudad del Este, the 0% FX advantage is particularly valuable when making purchases denominated in USD or when receiving payment in multiple currencies.
+For a crypto card user in Ciudad del Este, low or 0% FX fees are especially valuable when making purchases denominated in USD or when receiving payment in multiple currencies.
 The arbitrage economy also means higher income levels than typical Paraguayan cities, justifying higher-tier cards.

 Cross-Border and Online Spending